catherinee24/merkletree-merkleproof-foundry-2024/EIP-712-Explanation.md

 0x01: A version number that tells us which version of the standard is being used.
 Domain Separator: Additional information that helps specify the context or domain for the data being signed. hashStruct(message): The hashed version of the structured message you want to sign.

-In simple terms, EIP-712 makes it easier to handle and verify structured messages by defining a clear format for signing them.
+# In simple terms, EIP-712 makes it easier to handle and verify structured messages by defining a clear format for signing them..